clairesunstudio/slidev-dataviz/slides.md

 <!-- Previous title - I built several interactive data reports and data stories for the public to help present data made available by different state departments.
 I will draw on some examples from the dataviz that I built throughout the course.

-Data visualization is a cross-disciplinary field that draws upon concepts and techniques from various domains - it combines scientific rigor, design thinking and good eye for design to create something that's efficient, accurate, impactful, visually appealing and user-friendly.
+Data visualization is a cross-disciplinary field that draws upon concepts and techniques from various domains - it combines scientific rigor, design thinking and good eye for design to create something that's accurate, informative, impactful, visually appealing and user-friendly.
 Some of you might have background in statistics, design, computer programming, and this is a subject that requires us to become a little more all-rounded; and for some of you that don't have these backgrounds, hopefull this will introduce you into dataviz or the related fields.

+Quick round of introduction.
+I collected some information from all of you, thank you for filling it out before class.
+We will go back to it later.
 -->

 ---